Timpanogos Chief Black Hawk c1838 - 1870

 The Battle Creek Canyon Massacre - Pleasant Grove, Utah

-The prelude to the Black Hawk War began in the winter of 1848-49, Brigham Young falsely accused a small group of the Timpanogos Nation of stealing his horses.
-This accusation led to the tragic deaths of three innocent individuals and the capture of a young boy named Black Hawk, known as the Battle Creek Canyon Massacre, Pleasant Grove, Utah.
+The Battle Creek Massacre in the winter of 1848-49 was a prelude to the Black Hawk War.
+Brigham Young falsely accused a small group of the Timpanogos Nation of stealing his horses.
+This accusation led to the tragic deaths of three innocent individuals and the capture of a vulnerable young boy named Nu'intz, whom Brigham Young would later call Black Hawk.
 See Battle Creek Canyon Massacre

 The Murder of Old Bishop

-Examples of brutality in Utah's Native American history are numerous; the murder of a Timpamogos Elder, the Mormons called Old Bishop, occurred on the 1st of August, 1849, at Fort Utah in Provo.
+Recorded examples of brutality in Utah's Native American history are numerous; the murder of a Timpamogos elderly man, the Mormons called Old Bishop, occurred on the 1st of August, 1849, at Fort Utah in Provo.
 Accused of stealing a shirt from a clothesline, he was shot in cold blood, disemboweled, his stomach filled with rocks, and thrown in the Provo River.
 See The Murder of Old Bishop

 Fort Utah Massacre